 We must continue to fight to defund Planned Parenthood.

 This article is co- written by ACLJ Senior Litigation Counsel John Monaghan.

 As we battle to defund Planned Parenthood and ensure that there is no federal funding for abortion, we urgently need your support.
-Have your gift DOUBLED.
-Have your gift doubled through our Matching Challenge.
+Donate today.

 While the debate in America over the issue of abortion remains a deeply divisive one, Americans of all political stripes have consistently found strong agreement on at least this one point: American taxpayers should not be forced to pay for abortions.
 According to a recent poll , 77% of Americans...

 Next time you see your local mail carrier, ask them if they know they might be assisting in abortions.
 It sounds absurd and will likely throw them for a loop, but thanks to President Biden, any given envelope they’re sliding into a mailbox could contain abortion pills.
 We just took action to expose...